Dealmakers brace for slow 2023 recovery after global M&A sinks

 "It is likely that we are going to see significant M&A activity in the U.S. in 2023; not only U.S. companies making acquisitions, but also European and other international buyers making acquisitions in the U.S.," said Frank Aquila, Sullivan & Cromwell's senior M&A partner.

-Lorenzo Corte, a London-based partner at Skadden, said dealmaking in the energy industry is expected to pick up due to the war in Ukraine as "Europe has to replace an enormous amount of energy that came from Russia with alternative sources."
+Lorenzo Corte, a global head at Skadden's transactions practices in London, said dealmaking in the energy industry is expected to pick up due to the war in Ukraine as "Europe has to replace an enormous amount of energy that came from Russia with alternative sources."

 'GREAT DECELERATION'